mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

 * for some tasks, the results of the subtasks may need to be reordered
     * the manager actor will probably send the results to a specific actor responsible for rearrangement
 * Handling actor state mutation
-    * Actors
+    * Actors can be stateless (immutable) or stateful
-      can be stateless (immutable) or stateful, meaning they’re supposed to change their state according to the messages they receive
+        * their state can change according to the messages they receive
+        * example
-      * For example, a synchronizer actor can receive the results of computations that have to be reordered before being used
+            * synchronizer actor reorders results of computations
-    * Imagine, for example, that you have a list of data that must go through heavy compu- tation in order to provide a list of results
+    * Imagine, for example, that you have a list of data that must go through heavy computation in order to provide a list of results
-      * In short, this is a mapping
-      * It could be paral-
-        lelized by breaking the list into several sublists and giving these sublists to worker actors for processing
+        * mapping phase: It could be parallelized by breaking the list into several sublists and giving these sublists to worker actors for processing
-      * But there’s no guarantee that the worker actors will finish their jobs in the same order that those jobs were given to them
+            * no guarantee that the worker actors will finish their jobs in the same order that those jobs were given to them
-    * One solution for resynchronizing the results is to number the tasks.
+        * solution - number the tasks
-        * When a worker sends back the result, it adds the corresponding task number so that the receiver can put the results in a priority queue
+            * when a worker sends back the result, it adds the corresponding task number
+            * maybe priority queue
+                * automatic sorting
-        * Not only does this allow automatic sorting, but it also makes it possible to process the results as an asynchronous stream.
+                * makes possible to process the results as an asynchronous stream
-    * Each time the
-      receiver receives a result, it compares the task number to the expected number.
-If there’s a match, it passes the result to the client and then looks into the priority queue to see if the first available result corresponds to the new expected task number.
-If there’s a match, the dequeuing process continues until there’s no longer a match.
-If the received result doesn’t match the expected result number, it’s added to the priority queue.
+                    * receiver receives a result, it compares the task number to the expected number
+                        * if match - passes the result to the client and then looks into the priority queue to see if the first available result corresponds to the new expected task number
+                            * if there’s a match, the dequeuing process continues until there’s no longer a match
+                        * if the received result doesn’t match the expected result number, it’s added to the priority queue

 # actor framework implementation
 * four components:
   * The Actor interface determines the behavior of an actor.